-The listing of a private company on the TSX, the TSX-V, the CSE or the NEO can be achieved through different routes, the most common of which include an initial public offering, completing a reverse take-over, completing a qualifying transaction, and other specific programs offered by the TSX the TSX-V and the NEO.
+The listing of a private company on the TSX, the TSX-V or the CSE can be achieved through different routes, the most common of which include an initial public offering, completing a reverse take-over, completing a qualifying transaction, and other specific programs offered by the TSX-V and the TSX.
 These three, along with other routes mentioned above, are discussed below.
 While an IPO may come to mind as the most obvious route to listing, most other options available offer quicker and less costly means towards a similar end.